ANormalStick/CTF-Writeups/index.md

 This site is generated with **GitHub Pages** from
 [`ANormalStick/CTF-Writeups`](https://github.com/ANormalStick/CTF-Writeups).

-MCTF25 was the first event documented here, followed by HeroCTF v7 and NexHunt CTF.
+MCTF25 was the first event documented here, followed by HeroCTF v7, NexHunt CTF, and BSides Algiers 2025.
 More CTFs (and more writeups) will be added over time.